-Recipients are notified by email or letter that the Queen intends to award them an honour.
+Recipients are notified by email or letter that the King intends to award them an honour.
 They are asked to reply to accept formally.
 Recipients are also asked not to disclose the award until details are published in an honours list, as this information is confidential.
 An honour may be declined, and in that case no information would be made public.

 How are honours made public?

-Honours Lists are published at least twice a year, normally in June for the Queen’s Official Birthday and in December for New Year.
+Honours Lists are published at least twice a year, normally in June for the King’s Official Birthday and in December for New Year.
 Honours Lists are officially published in the The Gazette.
 They are also issued to the press, both national and local, and are available on the GOV.UK website.

 How would someone receive their award?

 People awarded an honour receive the decoration in a ceremony known as an investiture.
 This is usually carried out by a member of the Royal Family, in an event which takes place in Buckingham Palace or another Royal residence.
-Some awards, such as the British Empire Medal, are presented by the Queen’s local representative, the Lord Lieutenant of a County.
+Some awards, such as the British Empire Medal, are presented by the King’s local representative, the Lord Lieutenant of a County.
 This can also happen if a recipient is not well enough to attend an investiture.
 Arrangements for investitures are made by the Royal Household.

 When can someone start to use a title?